-Note 11010
+Note 11016

-If filename does not exist, the file is created containing all the global symbols.
-If filename exists, the existing contents of filename are used to select the symbols that are output when the linker rewrites the file.
+If filename does not exist, the linker creates the file and adds entries for all the global symbols to that file.
+If filename exists, the linker uses the existing contents of filename to select the symbols that are output when it rewrites the file.
 This means that only the existing symbols in the filename are updated, and no new symbols (if any) are added at all.
 If you do not want this behavior, ensure that any existing symdefs file is deleted before the link step.

-• Accessing symbols in another image on page 7-18.
+Accessing symbols in another image on page 7-18.

-• --symdefs=filename on page 2-166.
+• --symdefs=filename on page 2-165.